rollup/plugins/README.md

 See more options here [eslint-config].

-### throwError
+### throwOnError

 Type: `boolean`
 Default: `false`

+If true, will throw an error if any errors were found.

+### throwOnWarning

+Type: `boolean`
+Default: `false`

-If true, will throw an error if any warnings or errors were found.
+If true, will throw an error if any warnings were found.

 ### include